Tamujacob/Tamujacob/README.md

 - 🤝 Looking to contribute to beginner-friendly open-source projects
 - 💼 Software engineer passionate about scalable solutions and elegant code
 - 🎯 Loves system design, automation, and open-source collaboration
-- 🌍 Based in Kampala, Uganda
+- 🌍 Based in Gayaza, Kampala, Uganda
 - 📈 Always learning new technologies!

 ---